 Gooey Butter Cake is an easy recipe using cake mix – they are soft and gooey and perfect for breakfast as a coffee cake or as a delicious dessert.
 They’re addicting!

 If you’re looking for the BEST Gooey Butter Cake Recipe – this is IT – you’re not going to believe how easy it is to make.

 Table of Contents

 Let’s talk gooey butter cake history!
-This cake originated in St. Louis and was supposedly created when a German baker inverted the amount of butter and eggs when creating a cake.
+St. Louis Gooey Butter Cake was supposedly created when a German baker inverted the amount of butter and eggs when creating a cake.
 The result is a coffee cake like pastry that’s also sweet enough to be dessert.

 Traditional versions have a yeast dough on the bottom, but this is a semi-homemade recipe that starts with cake mix.
 It’s better than the Paula Deen Ooey Gooey Butter Cake that made it a household name when she made it on her show.